Keisuke Serizawa

 Here are some common characteristics I have observed regarding the Serizawa calendar folios:

 • Serizawa mark appears on the sack/folding case paste-on.
+This appears to have started with the 1956 calendar folio.

 • "C" in the word calendar is often (not always however) very large in relation to the rest of the letters (ie x5 larger).